 Eczema is a chronic skin disease that affects the skin barrier and causes dry, discolored, cracked, and itchy skin.
 During eczema flare-ups, skin can become inflamed or infected.
-Eczema typically begins in childhood, but it can affect people of all ages.
+Eczema, also called atopic dermatitis, typically begins in childhood but can affect people of all ages.

-MyEczemaTeam members often grapple with the question of how to love their skin.
-One member lamented the difficulties her 8-year-old son had.
-“He’s so frustrated, and his self-confidence is lowering because of his eczema!” she said.
+MyEczemaTeam members often discuss the question of how to improve self-esteem.
+One member lamented the difficulties their 8-year-old son had: “He’s so frustrated, and his self-confidence is lowering because of his eczema!”

-Another member expressed her frustrations.
-“I have to renew my driver’s license and that means a picture.
-Having eczema on my face makes it very hard for me to want to do this,” she wrote.
+Another member described their own frustration.
+“I have to renew my driver’s license, and that means a picture.
+Having eczema on my face makes it very hard for me to want to do this,” they wrote.
 “I know there will be a lot of tears flowing later.
 The pic on my profile isn’t recent.
 I haven’t had the self-esteem to update it.”

-Finding a comfortable wardrobe is partly a matter of avoiding fabric that causes itchiness.
-The most comfortable clothing for people with eczema is made from cotton, bamboo, or silk, which is less irritating to dry skin.
+Dressing comfortably with eczema involves avoiding fabric that causes itchiness.
+The most comfortable clothing for people with eczema is made from cotton, bamboo, or silk — materials that are less irritating to dry skin.

 Sometimes the problem with clothes is less about fabric and more about feeling self-conscious when exposing skin.
-You may be inclined to cover your skin during an eczema flare, even when you feel hot or uncomfortable.
-But studies show that self-acceptance — and acceptance of visible eczema symptoms — leads to a higher quality of life.
+You may be inclined to cover up during an eczema flare-up, even when you’re hot or uncomfortable.
+But studies show that self-acceptance — and acceptance of visible eczema symptoms — can help improve your quality of life.

-Take the wardrobe challenge by wearing a piece of clothing you like but may feel self-conscious about.
+Try the wardrobe challenge: Put on a piece of clothing you like but may feel self-conscious wearing.
 In warm weather, try wearing shorts, a short-sleeved top, or sandals, and see how you feel.
 Your skin may feel less irritated and cooler, and you may enjoy the experience of wearing something you’ve been wanting to wear.
-As you get used to wearing one item, you may find it easier to wear other items you enjoy.
+As you get used to wearing one item, you may find it easier to dress in other pieces that you used to avoid.

 “I try to journal as much as possible, especially when I’m having a bad time.
 It seems to relieve some frustration and can also act as a reference point with similar situations later on,” a MyEczemaTeam member said.

-Taking an active role in your health care requires open communication with your doctors.
-Here are some steps you can take to be sure you receive the care you need.
+Taking an active role in your eczema care requires open communication with your doctors.
+Here are some steps you can take to advocate for yourself and ensure you receive the care you need to treat eczema effectively:

 You can also advocate for yourself in your personal life.
 Let friends and family members know how eczema affects you.
 You can give them educational materials or links to websites to help them better understand the condition.
 Be open about how you would like to be supported.

 Connecting with a supportive community can help you overcome some of the psychosocial impacts of eczema that lead to feelings of social stigma and isolation.
-Take action by joining an online or in-person support group.
-Reach out to others like you on social networks like MyEczemaTeam.
+Take action by joining an online community or an in-person support group.
+Reach out to others like you on social networks such as MyEczemaTeam.

 “We are all different, so we will probably never find that one magic pill, cream, or solution that works for everyone.
 All we can do is the best we can and support each other,” wrote one MyEczemaTeam member.

-One member expressed her appreciation for the support she receives at MyEczemaTeam by encouraging a new member: “Welcome to the group.
+One member expressed appreciation for the support they receive at MyEczemaTeam by encouraging a new member: “Welcome to the group.
 So many positive people here.
-Great support teams too.
+Great support teams, too.
 Helpful information as well.”

 Another member concurred.
-“I’m excited to feel supported through this journey most people don’t understand,” she said.
+“I’m excited to feel supported through this journey most people don’t understand,” they said.

 Many people feel better when they get involved in their communities as volunteers or by joining a group activity.
 “I find that attempting to stay busy and involved in activities which bring me joy is my best solution for the stress/eczema conundrum,” a MyEczemaTeam member wrote.
 “Of course, easier said than done.
 But I find that turning my focus toward others, or toward something fun or enjoyable, helps.”

-Comment below to share which action step you’re going to take.
-By sharing your action steps, you can gain support on the road to self-care and self-acceptance, while encouraging others to join you.
+Comment below to share which hacks you’re going to try.
+By sharing your plan, you can gain support on the road to self-care and self-acceptance, while encouraging others to join you.

-Are you living with eczema and taking steps to make your life better?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Are you living with eczema and taking steps to make your life better and keep your skin condition under control?
+Do you discuss your eczema flare-ups with friends and family or people on social media?
+What hacks or lifestyle changes have worked for you?
+Tell us in the comments below, or start a conversation by posting on your Activities page.